BHazel/bwhazel-info-web-site/src/docs/index.md

 # Welcome

-This site is intended as a central hub for background details relating to my personal web sites, including technical and legal information.
+This is a central hub for information relating to my personal web sites including technical and legal details.